-13.18.13.19.
+13.19.
 THEMIS Notices

-76.114.
-THEMIS has the facility to provide firms with notices which are sent via a generic e\mail address to individual users.
-These notices are a mechanism through which the FIS provides information to all THEMIS users or to specific 'targeted' distribution groups or firms, dependent upon the information or guidance that is being issued.

-- 77.115.
-Notices sent via THEMIS include updates on changes to the legislative framework, news of forthcoming presentations or seminars and updates in respect of EU, UN and other sanctions related updates.
+- 114. THEMIS has the facility to provide firms with notices which are sent via a generic e-mail address to individual users.
+These notices are a mechanism through which the FIS provides information to all THEMIS users or to specific 'targeted' distribution groups or firms, dependent upon the information or guidance that is being issued. - 115.
+Notices sent via THEMIS include updates on changes to the legislative framework, news of forthcoming presentations or seminars and updates in respect of EU, UN and other sanctions.
 In addition to generic updates, the FIS may specifically 'target' certain distribution groups or firms in respect of a notification that a certain entity or group of entities is under investigation by the FIS or other law enforcement agencies.
-In this respect, THEMIS is the mechanism by which specific 'targeted' notices will be distributed to MLFCROS. - 78.
-The MLFCRO should refer to the THEMIS portal regularly and also whenever a notification is issued by the FIS and additionally at regular intervals on an ad hoc basis.
-Where targeted notices are issued, the firm should establish if it maintains a business relationship, or has conducted an occasional transaction, with the entities listed on the notice, or if there its has information which may assist the FIS.
-The firm should consider whether the receipt of a targeted noticeif this approach (by from law enforcement) is sufficient grounds for suspicion to make an external disclosure report a SAR to the FIS in accordance with Section 13.3. of this Handbook.
+In this respect, THEMIS is the mechanism by which specific 'targeted' notices will be distributed to MLROs. - 116.
+The MLRO should refer to the THEMIS portal whenever a notification is issued by the FIS and additionally at regular intervals on an ad hoc basis.
+Where targeted notices are issued, the firm should establish if it maintains a business relationship, or has conducted an occasional transaction, with the entities listed on the notice, or if it has information which may assist the FIS.
+The firm should consider whether the receipt of a targeted notice from law enforcement is sufficient grounds for suspicion to make an external disclosure to the FIS in accordance with Section 13.3. of this Handbook.
 It should be noted that the FIS have the facility to monitor whether notices have been received and/or read by the recipient.